sematic-ai/sematic/docs/execution-modes.md

 {% hint style="info" %}

-Out of the box, Sematic write to a local database sitting on your mocal machine, and the UI also runs in a local server.
+Out of the box, Sematic writes to a local database sitting on your local machine, and the UI also runs in a local server.

 To be able to share results with your team, it is best to deploy Sematic in your